YOUTH OF THE YEAR

 our 2021 & 2022 Youth of the Year!

-A senior at Salida High School and Club member for over eight years, Kuper has served as captain of our Club’s Europa Rover Robotics team, led STEM classes over the past two summers, and helped our summer learning project kids at Longfellow Elementary who were struggling with math.
+A 2022 graduate of Salida High School and Club member for over eight years, Kuper served as captain of our Club’s Europa Rover Robotics team, led STEM classes, and helped our summer learning-project kids at Longfellow Elementary who were struggling with math.

-Kuper delivered a three-minute speech, without notes, at the Colorado Youth of the Year competition on April 26.
+Kuper delivered a three-minute speech, without notes, at the 2022 Colorado Youth of the Year competition.
 Read his inspiring speech here.

 Other YOY honorees include our BV Club's High School Youth of the Year Olivia M.; Middle School Youths of the Year Aberlyn L. and Danielle M.; and Elementary School Youth of the Year Reyna P.